-The Maryland Fair Employment Practices Act prohibits discrimination in employment on the basis of sex, sexual orientation, and marital status (MD State Govt.
+The Maryland Fair Employment Practices Act prohibits discrimination in employment on the basis of sex, sexual orientation, gender identity, and marital status (MD State Govt.
 Code Sec.
 20-601 et seq.).
 The Act applies to all employers with 15 or more employees.

 Bona fide occupational qualification (BFOQ) exception.
 Differences in treatment are permissible where they are “reasonably necessary” to the normal operation of that particular business or enterprise.
 Thus, advertisements may indicate a preference, limitation, specification, or discrimination based on sex, but only where gender is a BFOQ.
 These situations are rare, however, and should be handled with extreme caution.

 Employers must treat disabilities caused by pregnancy or childbirth the same as other temporary disabilities under the employer's leave, benefits, and insurance policies (MD State Govt.
 Code Sec.
 20-609 ).
 Additional information is available.